tlagaly/lawnsync-app/memory-bank/activeContext.md

 [2025-05-08 13:08:00] - Implemented Phase 1 of the jobs-to-be-done restructuring.
 Created MainNavigationBar component with responsive mobile and desktop design.
 Developed PageLayout component that provides a consistent template structure for all sections.
 Built placeholder container components for each new section (FixIssuesContainer, MaintainContainer, ImproveContainer, TrackContainer, ResourcesContainer).
 Updated App.tsx with the new routing structure based on user goals rather than features.
 All navigation components have been designed with responsive layouts that adapt to screen size, and include sub-navigation, contextual actions, and consistent styling.

 [2025-05-08 13:19:00] - Enhanced navigation implementation by creating an AppLayout component that serves as a wrapper for all protected routes.
 Fixed the positioning for mobile (bottom) and desktop (top) navigation using CSS.
 Integrated the new layout into App.tsx using nested routes in React Router.
 Encountered Firebase authentication errors during testing that will need to be addressed as part of the next phase.
 The navigation structure now provides a consistent framework for all application sections based on the jobs-to-be-done approach.

+[2025-05-09 15:57:00] - Implemented Tasks and Projects section with enhanced functionality.
+Created a tabbed interface for Daily/Weekly Tasks, Seasonal Projects, and Custom Projects.
+Migrated the TaskScheduler component from the maintain section to the Daily/Weekly Tasks tab.
+Integrated SeasonalTasks component into the Seasonal Projects tab.
+Developed ProjectCard component for displaying project details with progress tracking.
+Created NewProjectForm component for adding custom lawn projects.
+Implemented responsive design with mobile-first approach.
+Added unit tests for all new components.
+This implementation consolidates task management features into a cohesive interface that aligns with the jobs-to-be-done approach.